 When will my card be charged for the Prime Try Before You Buy items I keep?

 Your card is charged as soon as you mark your item “keep” in the checkout process.
-Amazon does not wait until your return box is received to charge you, though they will adjust any inconsistencies — reimbursing you for returned items you may have accidentally marked “keep” and vice versa — when the box is received.
+Amazon doesn't wait until your return box is received to charge you, though they will adjust any inconsistencies — reimbursing you for returned items you may have accidentally marked “keep” and vice versa — when the box is received.

 Why is Amazon asking me to pay?